 Check out: Montane, Craft, Patagonia, Salomon, Newline

-Again wind protection is the most essential, but of course your gloves should be warm too.
 Make sure your gloves aren’t too tight around your hands and fingers – it’s better for airflow between your skin and the fabric.
-Again layers will be an advantage in very windy conditions with inner gloves under a warmer and looser pair of outer gloves or mittens.
+Layers will be an advantage in very windy conditions with inner gloves, under a warmer and looser pair of outer gloves or mittens.

 Hand warmers are an option, but as we try to leave as little a footprint as possible on our race site we recommend the reusable solutions over the disposable versions.

-Extra gloves can be placed at one or more of the personal supply stations, as especially the inner glove tend to be wet.
+Extra gloves can be placed at one or more of the personal supply stations, as especially the inner gloves tend to be wet.